top of page

 We take great pride in our staff at Moshava.
 The youngest madrichim (counselors) that we hire are rising high school seniors, and many of our counselors are high school graduates.
 We engage in a thorough hiring process, including individual interviews, background checks, and follow up with at least 3 references for every staff member we hire.
 We have a rigorous and thorough staff training process, including a required pre-camp training at camp before the campers arrive, all to ensure that our staff are well prepared to take on the great responsibility of caring for children.

 Moshava has at least one full time nurse on site and on call 24 hours a day.
 We have regular infirmary hours morning, afternoon, and evening.
 We also partner with PM Pediatrics for telemedicine appointments.
 In addition, our staff are trained in basic first aid.
-In case of emergency, the nearest hospital is 9 miles and 15 minutes away from camp.
+In an emergency, the nearest hospital is 9 miles and 15 minutes from camp.

 The weather is beautiful of course!
 Most days are in the 70s-80s range.
-At night it can cool down into the 60s and even the 50s, so we recommend that you send warm and comfortable sweatpants and sweatshirts.
+At night it can cool down into the 60s and even the 50s, so we recommend sending warm and comfortable sweatpants and sweatshirts. 🌦️

 Yes!
 We participate in the Foundation for Jewish Camp’s One Happy Camper (OHC) program.
 OHC offers grants of up to $1,000 for first time campers ($750 for Kaytana).
 These grants are typically for children who are NOT in Jewish day schools though you can contact your local Federation to find out if your child is eligible.